-The shooting only ceased when the convoy the destroyer had been escorting and which contained many neutral-flagged ships, arrived on scene.
-He later recalled: “As if by magic the British now let down some life boats into the water”.
+The shooting only ceased when the convoy the destroyer had been escorting and which contained many neutral-flagged ships, arrived on the scene.
+He later recalled: “As if by magic the British now let down some lifeboats into the water”.
 Lieutenant Commander Lightoller was awarded a bar to his Distinguished Service Cross for sinking UB-110.
 A total of 23 members of UB-110’s crew died during the sinking and the alleged ensuing massacre.

-The magnetic pistol is the term for the device on a torpedo or naval mine that detects its target by its magnetic field, and triggers the fuse for detonation.
+The magnetic pistol is the term for the device on a torpedo or naval mine that detects its target by its magnetic field and triggers the fuse for detonation.
 A magnetic pistol on a torpedo allows the torpedo to detonate underneath the ship, instead of upon impact with the side of the ship.
 The explosion will lift the ship out of the water and may break the back of the ship, splitting it in two.

-How the sailors identified those valves and wheels?
-Actually these photos were taken after the submarine was recovered from the bottom of the ocean.
+Actually, these photos were taken after the submarine was recovered from the bottom of the ocean.
 The control room was covered with rust and slime.
-Many of the gears and wheels were color coded, some of them had numbers.
-Usually the sailors learned pretty well maneuvering on the control room, for them wasn’t difficult at all.
+Many of the gears and wheels were color-coded, some of them had numbers.
+Usually, the sailors learned pretty well maneuvering on the control room, for them wasn’t difficult at all.